Why were you born?

 But, describing tomorrow’s world, God indicates that “all things” will be put under man.
 The Greek word here used for “all things” may correctly be understood as “the entire universe”!
 In fact, in the Weymouth Version, Hebrews 2:8 is translated, “For this subjecting of the universe to man.”

 Immediately after that, Paul wrote, “For in that He put all in subjection under him, He left nothing that is not put under him.
 But now we do not yet see all things put under him” (Hebrews 2:8).
 Notice that nothing is excluded from being under man’s dominion.
 But it is not yet accomplished.
-Commenting on those verses, Eerdmans’ Critical and Experimental Commentary states, “As no limitation occurs in the Scripture, the ‘all things’ must include heavenly as well as earthly things” (1948, vol. VI, pp. 530–531).
+Commenting on those verses, the Jamieson-Fausset-Brown Bible Commentary states, “As no limitation occurs in the Scripture, the ‘all things’ must include heavenly, as well as earthly things” (vol. 3, p.
+530).

 In plain language, then, it is clear that God created man to be truly like Him.
 We who overcome are destined to be real Sons of God—not “pseudo-sons” of a much lower rank and level of existence.

 Speaking of the “sons of the resurrection,” the book of Hebrews says, “He [God] left nothing that is not put under him” (Hebrews 2:8).
 The meaning of life, then, is to become full-fledged Sons of God and help rule the entire universe under the direction of our elder Brother and High Priest, Jesus Christ!